UPDATE 4-UK police arrest man and woman for human trafficking over truck deaths

 Hoa Nghiem from Human Rights Space, a civic network based in Vietnam, said at least one of the deceased might have been Vietnamese.
 Pham Thi Tra My, 26, sent a text message to her mother saying she could not breathe at about the time the truck container was en route from Belgium to Britain, Hoa said.

 "I'm sorry Mom.
 My path to abroad doesn't succeed.
 Mom, I love you so much!
-I'm dying bcoz I can't breath ...
-I'm from Nghen, Can Loc, Ha Tinh, Vietnam ...
+I'm dying bcoz I can't breathe...
+I'm from Chen, Can Loc, Ha Tinh, Vietnam ...
 I am sorry, Mom," the message said according to Hoa.
 She said Tra My had gone to China and was planning to reach England via France.

+"Our contact is getting more alerts that there could be more Vietnamese people in the truck," Hoa said on Twitter.
+Vietnam

 For years, illegal immigrants have attempted to reach Britain stowed away in trucks, often from the European mainland.
 In 2000, 58 Chinese were found dead in a tomato truck at the port of Dover.
 BRITAIN 'HAS NOT FULFILLED RESPONSIBILITY'